YasirSheikh38/langchain-rag-gemini/README.md

-# 📂 RAG Q&A with Gemini
+# 📂 RAG Q&A with Gemini using LangChain

 This is a **Retrieval-Augmented Generation (RAG)** application built with **LangChain, Streamlit, and Google Gemini API**.
 It allows you to upload documents (PDF, DOCX, TXT), process them into embeddings, and then ask questions directly from the document content.